ryakubu/auto-categorize-app/README.md

 - AI-powered automatic category suggestion.
 - User-friendly interface with form validation.
 - Supabase integration for backend storage.
 - Unit tests with Jest and React Testing Library.
+- Successfully deployed on Netlify for live usage.

 ---